Brunswick School Board increases in-person learning at high school

-BRUNSWICK — The Brunswick School Board approved, 8-1, increasing in-person learning from one to two days a week at Brunswick High School.
+BRUNSWICK — Brunswick high schoolers will be going to school in person twice a week, increasing from once per week as the COVID-19 pandemic grinds on.

-The increase will likely go into effect March 1, according to a statement from Superintendent Phillip Potenziano.
+The change, approved by the school board in an 8-1 vote last week, likely will go into effect March 1, according to a statement from Superintendent Phillip Potenziano.

-Since reopening in September, the Brunswick High School has been offering a hybrid in-person program as well as fully remote program to students as a result of the COVID-19 pandemic.
+Since reopening in September, the Brunswick High School has been offering a hybrid in-person program as well as fully remote option to students as a result of the pandemic.

 Board member Joy Prescott voted against the motion.